Vaccine Protocol

 Recommended Vaccines for Dogs:

 • Bordetella vaccine (kennel cough) is recommended for all dogs that are going to have a high level of direct contact with other dogs.
 This includes dogs that are in daycare, are kenneled and frequent parks and groomers.
-We carry the intranasal and injectable form of the vaccine.
+We carry the intranasal, oral and injectable forms of the vaccine.
 Puppies should receive one vaccine before they are 16 weeks of age and receive boosters every 12 months thereafter.
-Some kennels do require this vaccine every 6 months and we can provide boosters for your pet without a physical exam.
+Some kennels do require this vaccine every 6 months and we can provide boosters for your pet if they have an up to date physical exam.

 • Rattlesnake vaccines are recommended for any dogs that are traveling east of Bend, including Brasada Ranch area and Smith Rock State Park.
 There are 2 vaccines in the initial series given 3 weeks apart, followed by a yearly booster.
 Dogs who are vaccinated and bitten by a rattlesnake tend to have a more mild reaction to the venom than an unvaccinated pet.

 • Leptospirosis is an infectious disease affecting the kidneys and liver of dogs.
 It is contracted in wet, swampy areas and therefore we recommend this vaccine to all hunting dogs and dogs that travel to the coast, valley or California.
+The state veterinarian recommends that all dogs living in Oregon be vaccinated for Leptospirosis due to the potential that dogs can transmit this disease to humans.
 There was one confirmed case of Leptospirosis in Central Oregon in 2016.
 This vaccine requires 2 initial doses, then yearly boosters.
+If it has been over 18 months since your pet’s last Leptospirosis vaccine, repeating the initial series is recommended to ensure best immunity.

 • Rabies vaccine it required by Oregon law.
 We vaccinate for rabies at 4 months of age followed by a booster in one year.
 Subsequent boosters are given at 3 year intervals.